Stigma (luchador): Professional wrestling career

 Stigma's official debut date was given as July 26, 2010, but as he is a masked wrestler it is possible that he worked as a different ring character before that date.
 Stigma trained at the Consejo Mundial de Lucha Libre (CMLL) wrestling school in Puebla, Puebla and worked primarily in Arena Puebla early on.
 Initially he made a large number of mistakes during his matches, due to nerves and inexperience, but the mistakes coupled with the fact that the Arena Puebla bookers quickly promoted him up the ranks made the fans critical of him and often booed him during his early career.
 Stigma stepped back, intensified his training and by 2012 he had become a more skilled, well rounded wrestler who was earning his position in CMLL through his skills.
 He was one of 16 young wrestlers who participated in the first ever Torneo Sangre Nueva ("Young Blood Tournament"), designed specifically to elevate some of these young wrestlers up the ranks.
 Stigma took part in the Block A torneo cibernetico elimination match.
 Stigma lost to Cancerbero in a match won by Dragon Lee.
 In the months following the Sangre Nueva tournament Stigma became involved in a "Puebla vs. Los Coliseinos" (wrestlers who came from Arena Coliseo in Mexico City), defending his home town of Puebla against the "Outsiders".
 The feud led to a 12-man torneo cibernetico where "Team Puebla" (Stigma, Asturiano, Espiritu Maligno, Karissma, Lestat and Milenium) defeated "Team Coliseinos" (Dragon Lee, Hombre Bala Jr., Pegasso, Puma King, Skándalo and Súper Comando).
 The following week all 12 competitors risked either their mask or hair as they participated in a Lucha de Apuesta ("Bet match") Steel cage match.
 Stigma escaped the cage, keeping his mask safe while Puma King defeated Karissma to unmask him.
 Stigma made his Super Viernes debut on the October 5, 2012 version, teaming with Camaleón to defeat Los Hombres del Camoflaje (Artillero and Súper Comando).
 Working on CMLL's main show was a sign that CMLL had plans to promote Stigma on a national level instead of only locally in Puebla.
 Stigma participated in the 2013 Torneo Sangre Nueva, but like in 2012 did not make it past the preliminary round as he was eliminated by Bobby Zavala.
 In late March, 2013 Stigma was announced as one of the Novatos, or rookies, in the 2013 Torneo Gran Alternativa, or "Great Alternative tournament".
 The Gran Alternativa pairs a rookie with an experienced wrestler for a tag team tournament.
 Stigma teamed with veteran La Mascara.
 The two competed in Block A on April 12, 2013 losing to Taurus and Averno in the first round.
 Alt URL Stigma defeated Espiritu Maligno for his first Mask vs Mask in July 29, 2013 in Arena Puebla.
-Stigma defeated Camorra for his Mask vs Mask in December 30, 2013 in Arena Puebla.
+Stigma defeated Camorra for his Mask vs Mask on December 30, 2013 in Arena Puebla.
 In Arena Puebla, on July 16, 2014 Stigma unsuccessfully challenged Virus for the CMLL World Lightweight Championship.
 In January 2015, Stigma made his New Japan Pro-Wrestling (NJPW) debut, when he worked the Fantastica Mania 2015 tour, co-produced by CMLL and NJPW.
 In May, 2015 CMLL Stigma competed in a qualifying match for the 2015 version of En Busca de un Ídolo as one of 16 wrestlers in the qualifying torneo cibernetico, elimination match where the last eight wrestlers would qualify for the tournament.
 He competed against Akuma, Blue Panther Jr., Cancerbero, Canelo Casas, Delta, Disturbio, Esfinge, Flyer, El Gallo, Guerrero Maya Jr., Joker, Pegasso, Raziel, Sagrado and Boby Zavala.
 Stigma pinned Pegasso during the match but ended up being the seventh wrestler eliminated, pinned by Esfinge.